connexcs/docs/docs/guides/stir-shaken-fcc.md

 To address this issue, the U.S. FCC (Federal Communications Commission) has mandated that calls not registered with a tracking database will need to be blocked.

-## TRACED Act overview and Orders
+## TRACED Act
-In December 2019, the U.S. Congress passed the TRACED Act, giving the FCC "new tools to fight unwanted, and often illegal, robocalls, the top consumer complaint reported to the FCC annually" (from **https://www.fcc.gov/TRACEDAct**).
+In December 2019, the U.S. Congress passed the TRACED Act, giving the FCC "new tools to fight unwanted, and often illegal, robocalls, the top consumer complaint reported to the FCC annually" (from [**TRACED Act Implementation**](https://www.fcc.gov/TRACEDAct)).
 This allowed the FCC to place requirements on Voice Providers to implement call authentication technology, and also gave the FCC authority to follow up with enforcements.
 In March of 2020, the FCC mandated that STIR/SHAKEN be used for this purpose.

 Several details related to TRACED Act are important to understand: